SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

     When asked to on the third page, provide your **Cloud Foundry API endpoint**, **email address** used for the trial account, **password**, and select **login** icon.

     >The API endpoint value can be obtained from the BTP Cockpit subaccount page.

+    >---

+    >Ensure there is no preceding space in the copied API endpoint.

+    >---

     >If 2-factor authentication is enabled, provide your password followed by a 2-factor authentication code.